microsoft/TypeScript-Website/packages/documentation/copy/en/handbook-v2/Modules.md

 ---

 JavaScript has a long history of different ways to handle modularizing code.
-TypeScript having been around since 2012, has implemented support for a lot of these formats, but over time the community and the JavaScript specification has converged on a format called ES Modules (or ES6 modules).
+Having been around since 2012, TypeScript has implemented support for a lot of these formats, but over time the community and the JavaScript specification has converged on a format called ES Modules (or ES6 modules).
 You might know it as the `import`/`export` syntax.

 ES Modules was added to the JavaScript spec in 2015, and by 2020 had broad support in most web browsers and JavaScript runtimes.